How can we reliably measure and improve the welfare outcomes for livestock on farm, during transport and at slaughter?

 Why might this be relevant?

-The project partially answers the question by aiming to develop technologies to optimize on-farm selection of animals for slaughter and carcass evaluation, but does not specifically mention measuring and improving welfare outcomes.
+The project aims to optimize on-farm selection of animals for slaughter and carcass evaluation, which is a partial aspect of improving welfare outcomes for livestock.

 • TRAnsforming the DEbate about livestock systems transformation (TRADE)